-While many argue that we are in a post-truth era, fuelled by US President Donald Trump and the phenomenon of fake news, some scholars argue that deception has always been ubiquitous.
+While many argue that we are in a post-truth era, fuelled by US President Donald Trump and the phenomenon of fake news, some scholars say that deception has always been ubiquitous.
 What is the truth about lying?
-Maria Armoudian is joined by Timothy Levine, David Livingstone-Smith and Briony Swire-Thompson.
+Maria Armoudian is joined by Timothy Levine, David Livingstone-Smith, and Briony Swire-Thompson.

 Timothy R. Levine is a Distinguished Professor and Chair of Communication Studies at the University of Alabama, Birmingham.
 He is the editor of Encyclopedia of Deception, Vol. 1 & 2 and is an expert in interpersonal communication.

 David Livingstone-Smith is a Professor of Philosophy at the University of New England.
-He is the author of Why We Lie: The Evolutionary Roots of Deception and the Unconscious Mind, Less Than Human: Why We Demean, Enslave and Exterminate Others and The Most Dangerous Animal: Human Nature and the Origins of War.
+He is the author of Why We Lie: The Evolutionary Roots of Deception and the Unconscious Mind and is an expert on the philosophy of psychology.

 David Livingstone-Smith: I don’t think history is divided into eras really.
 I mean this is an imposition of categories that we place on history to try and make sense of things.
 Lying and deception, because I use the term very broadly, is indeed a ubiquitous feature of human life, and so it’s not like suddenly we’re launched into a time when truth doesn’t matter anymore.
 However, there are historical circumstances and political circumstances that I think, at least in the United States, make lying with impunity a lot more tempting and a lot easier.